Learning Center September 9, 2021 Updated Date: May 22, 2025Reading Time: 8 minutes

 What is TPRM?

-Most organizations do business with a number of third parties, and those third parties fill many roles.
-In fact, Gartner found that 60% of organizations work with over 1,000 third parties.
+Most organizations do business with several third parties, and those third parties fill many roles.
+Gartner found that 60% of organizations work with over 1,000 third parties.
 Some are vendors, but others fall into different categories, such as partners, contractors, and consultants.
-Therefore, TPRM is an umbrella that covers VRM as well as other kinds of third-party risk management, such as: Supplier Risk Management, IT vendor risk, anti-bribery/anti-corruption (ABAC) compliance, and contract risk management, among others.

 It’s never good news when third parties are involved in a data breach; Ponemon’s 2021 Cost of a Data Breach Report found that if a software vulnerability at a third party causes a data breach, the cost tends to increase by more than $90,000.
 That’s not great; most data breaches are already steep at an average of $4.24 million.

 That’s the problem, however — often third parties need access to your systems and data to be effective, but you don’t have the same control over your third parties as you do your own employees.
-You can’t require the employees or contractors of another company to adhere to your own standards — but if your customers’ data is exposed because of a third-party, that breach is still your responsibility.
-So how can you trust your third parties with your data?
+You can’t require the employees or contractors of another company to adhere to your own standards, but if your customers’ data is exposed because of a third party, that breach is still your responsibility.

 1. Know who your third parties are